adxsrc/lict/README.md

 is applied on the array itself but but not metadata.
 It is also possible to use descriptors as metakeys, so the metadata can be derived dynamically from the data.

+## Implementation

+There are multiple ways to implement metainer.
+In fact, form (6) suggests that it is possible to track all the metakeys and metadata in a numpy record array or a pandas dataframe.
+Nevertheless, to maximize portability, we provide a simple implementation that only uses python's built-in data structures.
+Although some of the operations may scales as O(N^2), we do not expect metainer to be a performance bottleneck because the number of fields in a python object should be relatively small.